 Contact Paul Davis for all your property damage needs.
-(609) 400-4365
+(609) 265-0001

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are done.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Do not use a vacuum cleaner.)
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help handle with the situation:
+While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help deal with the damage:

-- Carpets: Avoid walking on carpet when possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet if at all possible.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close all doors in affected areas to contain smoke odors as much as possible.
+- Doors: Close doors in affected areas to confine smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

 - Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!